varnish/Varnish-Book/varnish_book.rst

    ..
 TODO: what happen with those that send ``req.hash_always_miss=true;``?
 What do they get in case that the server is down?

-   Two important use-cases for using ``req.hash_always_miss`` are:
+   Two important use cases for using ``req.hash_always_miss`` are when you want to:
    1) control who takes the penalty for waiting around for the updated content (e.g. a script you control), and
-   2) ensure that content is not evicted before there it is updated.
+   2) ensure that content is not evicted before it is updated.

    .. note::

       Forcing cache misses do not evict old content.
       This means that causes Varnish to have multiple copies of the content in cache.
       The newest copy is always used.
-      If you cache your content for a long period of time, the memory usage increases gradually.
+      If you cache your content for a long period of time, the memory usage will increase gradually.

 Hashtwo (Varnish Software Implementation of Surrogate Keys)
 -----------------------------------------------------------